Paul Gallen vs Justis Huni: Fight time and how to watch live online

-Former NRL star turned boxer Paul Gallen says his next opponent, undefeated 22-year-old heavyweight Justis Huni, has to take responsibility for the insults being thrown around from his camp when they meet in the ring on 16 June.
+Former NRL star turned boxer Paul Gallen wants Justis Huni to take responsibility for the insults being thrown around from his camp when they meet in the ring.

-Gallen (11-0-1, 6 KOs) and Huni (4-0, 3 KOs) meet at the International Convention Centre in Sydney on Wednesday 16 June.
-The main card action begins from 7pm AEST.
+Gallen and Huni meet at the International Convention Centre in Sydney on Wednesday 16 June.
+The main card action begins from 7pm AEST, so don't expect Gallen vs Huni to begin until at least 9:00pm.

 How to watch Gallen vs Huni online live in Australia